yecon-27/yecon-27/README.md

 - 🌱 Front-end Development | AI and Machine Learning Models | Introduction to Algorithms
 - ✏️ Eclipse | UML | Bash Shell | PyCharm | VS Code | Jupyter Notebook

 A feminist.
+Divergent thinking.
 Dreaming to be a full-stack develop engineer.🙆‍♀️